Eternity is rushing towards us.

 I walked into the festival, and as usual, the Lord had some tremendous times of seed planting waiting for me.
 I talked with one lady who was a Shaman priestess who believes she has had past lives and many more to come.
 Of course, she couldn’t tell me how she knew any of that to be true.
 We ended up talking for 30 minutes about truth, and she and her friend walked away with One Heartbeat Away in their hands.

 I had the chance to talk with a theater director, a lesbian basketball player from Duke, and even ran into a guy I had met previously five years ago.
 He and I will be having dinner soon to talk some more.
 His Dad is a pastor, but he has walked away from what he was taught as a child.
 One atheist I met collects Christian books!
 So he now has a signed copy of One Heartbeat Away in his hands.
-I let him know it wasn’t for his collection, but for him to read, and he said he would.
+I let him know that book wasn’t for his collection, but for him to read, and he said he would.
 His name is Kevin.
 Please pray that he will keep that promise.
 I talked with one guy whose Mom died a year ago.
 He is still struggling with the pain from that loss.
 His name is Rashead.
 Please pray for him.

-One girl I met, Holly, first experimented with sex at 13 with someone older, and one guy I met, Shawn, began his experimentation at 17 during a drinking game.
+One girl I met, Holly, first experimented with sex at 13 with someone older, and another guy I met, Shawn, began his experimentation at 17 during a drinking game.
 Both of them are now living in the homosexual lifestyle.
 Doesn’t that sound like Satan?
 Just try one drink.
 Just try one drug.
 Just be greedy for a little money, and then you will be greedy for a lot of money.
 He gets you to try one sin, but ends up walking you down a road that leads you somewhere you never wanted to be.
 Remember, he only wants you to try a sin, but ultimately, he hopes he can keep you attached to it until you die.

 “And He that sat was to look upon like a jasper and a sardine stone: and there was a rainbow round about the throne, in sight like unto an emerald.
 And round about the throne were four and twenty seats: and upon the seats I saw four and twenty elders sitting, clothed in white raiment; and they had on their heads crowns of gold.
 And out of the throne proceeded lightnings and thunderings and voices: and there were seven lamps of fire burning before the throne, which are the seven Spirits of God.
 And before the throne there was a sea of glass like unto crystal: and in the midst of the throne, and round about the throne, were four beasts full of eyes before and behind.”